ANVergizov/Analysis_on_python/README.md

 lesson-7: Data preprocessing and building predictive models in Scikit-learn

-lesson-8: Improving the quality of predictive models.
+Course project: Improving the quality of predictive models.
 Feature Engineering